 About us

-The Stockholm Environment Institute is an international non-profit research and policy organization that tackles environment and development challenges.
-We connect science and decision-making to develop solutions for a sustainable future for all.
+Stockholm Environment Institute is an international non-profit research institute that tackles environment and sustainable development challenges

 Central Hall.
 Photo: Alex Holland